Eyedrops for cataract

 Another study conducted by scientists at the University of California San Francisco, University of Michigan, University of Washington and Washington University School of Medicine found a compound that is able to reverse cataract when administered as eyedrops.
 This compound known as ‘Compound 29’ was tested on lab mice and could partially restore the transparency to the mice’s lens affected by cataract.
 The limitation of this study of course was that mice were unable to share their experience.

 While exciting, scientists still need to invest more time in research to ensure the above are safe and effective for human use.
 More stringent clinical trials are still required to ascertain the visual improvement of eyedrops versus a cataract surgery, which is the only proven way to restore vision for those suffering from cataracts.

 Treating cataracts in Singapore

-Currently in Singapore, the only effective way to restore good vision is through the surgical removal of cataracts and replacing it with an intraocular lens.
-Cataract surgery is one of the most performed eye surgeries in the world, which is low risk and has high success rate.
+Currently in Singapore, the only effective way to restore good vision is through the surgical removal of cataract and replacing it with an intraocular lens.
+Cataract surgery is one of the most commonly performed eye surgeries in the world, which is low risk and has high success rate.
 Intravenous-sedation is usually administered during the surgery to provide comfort.
 Most people with normal age-related cataracts and no underlying eye conditions are likely to regain good vision after cataract surgery.

 Seeing an ophthalmologist in Singapore